mudassir-awan/mudassir-awan.github.io/_pages/about.md

     <td style="width: 75%; text-align: justify; border: none;">
       <h3><a href="https://mudassir-awan.github.io/publications/teleoperation">Model-Mediated Teleoperation for Remote Haptic Texture Sharing: Initial Study of Online Texture Modeling and Rendering</a>(ICRA)</h3>
       <p>
         This paper presents the first model-mediated teleoperation (MMT) framework capable of sharing surface haptic texture.
 It enables the collection of physical signals on the follower side, which are used to build and update a local texture simulation model on the leader side.
 This approach provides real-time, stable, and accurate feedback of texture.
-The paper includes an implemented proof-of-concept system that showcases the potential of this approach for remote texture sharing.
+The paper includes an implemented proof-of-concept system that showcases the potential of this approach for remote texture sharing

         <a href="http://mudassir-awan.github.io/files/MMT.pdf">Download paper here</a>
       </p>